-Veneer vs Solid Wood Furniture: Myths, Mistakes & Misconceptions
+Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 There are a lot of misconceptions about the use of veneer in modern day furniture making.

-In this article we will examine what veneer is, discuss its various advantages and disadvantages when compared to solid wood, and look at how it should and shouldn’t be used in the manufacture of tables, desks, cabinets, bookcases and so on.
+In this article we will examine what veneer is, discuss its various advantages and disadvantages when compared with solid wood, and look at how it should and shouldn’t be used in contemporary furniture making.

-We will also investigate how consumers’ misconceptions surrounding veneer has led many furniture manufacturers to employ low quality construction methods in the pursuit of all things solid.
+We also investigate how misconceptions surrounding veneer among consumers has led many furniture manufacturers to employ low quality construction methods.

 Definitions